Vilhelm Bornemann: Personal life

 Bornemann was survived by two sons and four daughters.
 The eldest son Anker Vilhelm Frederik Bornemann (1763–1854) served as president of the Supreme Court.
 The younger son Cosmus Bornemann (1768–1819) was an army officer.
 He owned the estates Espe and Bjergbygaard.
 He was married to Christiane Louise Callisen (1773–1836), a daughter of the prominent physician Heinrich Callisen.
 Anker and Cosmus Bornemann were both ennobled by letters patent on 9 July 1811.
 The eldest daughter Christine Vilhelmine Marie Vilhelmine von Bornemann (1764–1802) was married to the landowner Peter Christian Zeuthen of Tølløse, Søgård and Sonnerup (1775–1823).
 The second daughter Thalia Vilhelmine Juliane Bornemann (1765–1792) was married to the army officer Didrik Carl von Lorentz (1749–1832).
-The third daughter Sophie Vilhelmine Caroline von Bornemann (1767–1792) was married to the naval officer Johan Wilhelm Cornelius Krieger (1788–1857).
+The third daughter Sophie Vilhelmine Caroline von Bornemann (1767–1792) was married to the naval officer Johan Cornelius Krieger.
 The fourth daughter Frederikke Wilhelmine Charlotte Bornemann (b.
 1770) was married to the naval officer Steen Andersen Bille.